Everything PR News

 The AI Communications Stack

-Earned media with retrieval intent — targeting Tier-1 publications weighted by AI engines, with accurate entity characterization and citable data.
+Earned media with retrieval intent — PR that targets Tier-1 publications weighted by AI engines, placing stories with accurate entity characterization and citable data.

-GEO content architecture — owned content built for retrieval: definitional, entity-rich, FAQ-structured, internally linked, topically sustained.
+GEO content architecture — owned content built for retrieval: definitional, entity-rich, FAQ-structured, internally linked, and topically sustained.

-Primary research production — original data that gives engines something to cite, creating retrieval anchors that persist for years.
-See First-Party Data as Citation Infrastructure.
+Primary research production — original data and findings that give engines something to cite, creating retrieval anchors that persist for years.

-AI visibility measurement — systematic Citation Share tracking across platforms.
-The framework: The AI Visibility Audit: 5 Steps.
+AI visibility measurement — systematic Citation Share tracking across platforms, with source attribution analysis that drives tactical decisions.

 The Competitive Window

-Start here: What Is AI Communications? · Citation Share · Why Most Brands Are Invisible Inside ChatGPT · What Is a Retrieval Anchor? · The GEO Operating Stack · AI Communications & GEO: The Practitioner's Guide
+Start here: What Is AI Communications? · Citation Share: The Metric That Replaced Share of Voice · Why Most Brands Are Invisible Inside ChatGPT · What Is a Retrieval Anchor? · GEO: Generative Engine Optimization

 Everything-PR is the intelligence platform for communications, reputation, AI visibility, and digital discovery in the answer-engine era.
 Publishing since 2009.
 Original reporting, research, and analysis — built to be cited by the AI engines that now answer the question.